ErazerBrecht/CodeGenie/README.md

 The user can also turn of the filter and this will show every exercise without any filter.

-when opening an exercise the user will get this added to his screen
+When opening an exercise the user will get this added to his screen

 ![userExercise2](http://i.imgur.com/35jtaBu.png)

 The user will be able to see all the questions and the points for each question.
 He can open every question and answer it.
 When the user is done he will submit the answer.
 When the answer is revised by the admin won't the user be able the edit the exercise afterwards.
+But instead he will see he's recieved points and comments the teacher has added.

 ## Mongoose Schema layout
 For a post/edit to be accepted, the information must pass the validation, the following section will explain what is validated and how to pass it.